ojalp26/Multi-Agent-Systems-With-Google-Adk/README.md

 * ⚙️ A production-ready agent with proper architecture
 * 📚 Clean detailed notes for every concept (from PDF + transcript)

-A full **demo video** of all agents running locally is included in this repo.
+A full **demo video** of all agents running locally is shown below:

 ---